 We get a lot of inquiries about the cost of social media marketing services, and questions about why we charge what we do in relation to other online PR agencies.
 Before starting The Content Factory, Joan Barrett and I did a ton of research about professional social media marketing agencies – and quickly came to the conclusion that there was no way we were ever going to charge any of our clients that much.

 Mack Collier, one of the thought leaders of the professional social media marketing world and the writer of a fairly awesome blog, wrote a really interesting post about how much online PR costs businesses these days.
-If there's a guy around who knows what people are charging, it's him — and holy hell do those people ask for a crapload of money!
+The overall gist of his post: social media consultant rates are through the roof.
 Here's what the industry averages are (and no, we're not making any of these numbers up):

 How Much Does Marketing With Twitter Cost?